 If they don’t?
 Well, it’s not the end of the world.
 Just because they said ‘no’ doesn’t mean they’ll be of no use to you.
 Consider them your quality analysts – they can give you invaluable feedback.
 Ask them questions like:

 Now, don’t just sit on their answers.
 Make sure you actually put this feedback to good use and continuously improve your products and services!

 There are a lot of things to consider on how to successfully create a killer sales presentation, so we’ve broken this section into 4 components:

 It’s important to work on all aspects of branding for your presentation.
 You need to be consistent on all fronts.
-From the logos, fonts, colors and overall slide design, all the way to tonality and communication style of the presenter – all these need to be considered.
-This is because how you present your products and your services – even yourself – all contribute to what people collectively call as your brand.
+From the logos, fonts, colors, and overall slide design, all the way to tonality and communication style of the presenter – all these need to be considered.
+This is because how you present your products and your services – even yourself – all contribute to what people collectively call your brand.

 B) Know your audience